-Richard joined CDL in 2015, having previously been Senior Research Associate at the Roslin Institute, University of Edinburgh, responsible for the day to day management of a number of Department of Health funded projects and their associated staff.
-Since joining CDL, Richard’s focus has been on developing novel quality monitoring parameters for various blood component using flow cytometry and haematology analysers.
-He is a member of two National External Quality Assurance Schemes: NEQAS Leucocyte Immunophenotyping Steering Committee and NEQAS Haematology General Scientific Advisory Group.
+Richard joined CDL in 2015, having previously been a Senior Research Associate at the Roslin Institute, University of Edinburgh, where he researched on the blood transfusion associated transmission of prion diseases.
+Since joining CDL, Richard’s focus has been on developing novel, quality monitoring parameters for blood components by utilising haematology analysers and flow cytometry.
+Richard has authored several publications including peer reviewed papers in PLOS Biology and Transfusion.
+He is a member of both the National External Quality Assurance Schemes (NEQAS) Leucocyte Immunophenotyping Steering Committee and NEQAS Haematology General Scientific Advisory Group.

 Tel: 01223 588152